 This sixth generation 2016 Mustang comes with 4, 6 or 8 cylinder engine options, two of which are V8 engines.
 But the 5.0L “Coyote” V8 and 5.2L “Voodoo” engines don’t account for the majority of engines in this muscle car.
 The popularity of the 4 cylinder 2.3L EcoBoost turbocharged engine has pushed total V8 Mustangs down to less than half of total new vehicles in operation (VIO).

-Mustang also leads in an interesting category, with 25% of new 2016 Mustang owners having an 800 or better FICO credit score.
+In addition to knowing how many Mustangs there are, we also looked at Mustang owner demographics.
+Mustang owners lead in an interesting category, with 25% of new Mustang owners having an 800 or better FICO credit score.
 That percentage was the best of the three vehicles.
 That also aligns with average household income of Mustang owners, nearly $85,000, which also was the best of the three.
 About 70% of Mustang owners are male, 30% female.

 Second place: new Camaro registrations